fgx/fgx.github.io/sandbox/flightpath/readme.md

 ### Road Map - in probable order of appearance

 * Add 3D points of interest placards/indications, like castle, and freeway intersection, visual turn clues and more to make this a real sim PPL circuit view...
-* The display to include the 3D generated terrain
 * Upgrade c172p aircraft to have colors and textures
 * More controls over camera placement